 Process until enrollment

-The student assessment period begins in September, and students advance research along Manai’s curriculum for six-months.
-During the period, students are not only evaluated based on achievements and end-products, but also are evaluated and selected by passion for science.
+After orientation, the Assessment Period will begin, and students will proceed in their research along with Manai’s program until the end of the Assessment Period.
+During this period, students are not only evaluated based on achievements and end-products, but also are evaluated and selected for their passion for science.

-All the assessment will finish and students who officially enroll Manai will be decided.
-“Senpai” will be confirmed to support you as soon as you enter Manai.
+All the Assessment Period will finish and students who will officially be enroll to Manai will be decided.
+“Senpai” will be confirmed to support the student as soon as he/she enters Manai.
 Regarding the admission procedure details, we will inform the students who have passed individually.

-Entering Manai as a first batch student, students will start their research of about two and a half year from April under the support of Mentor and Senpai.
+Entering Manai as a first batch student, students will start their research of about three years from April, under the support of a Mentor and Senpai.

 - Able to commute to Manai Base in Ichigaya, Tokyo

 - Until how old are you eligible to apply?

 - Those who are currently enrolled in junior high school and in the third year, or enrolled in a curriculum equivalent to that, or graduated from those schools, or graduated applicants who have advanced to the post-secondary school, or who are older can apply at any age.
 (Please consult individually for students transferring schools.)

 - Will all the lectures be in English?

 - The common language is English.
 The condition is to be able to attend workshops and communicate with Mentors in English.